syncfusion-content/maui-docs/MAUI/ImageEditor/toolbar-customization.md

 ## Notifying Toolbar Item Selected

-Whenever you tap the toolbar menu item, the `ToolbarItemSelected` event will be triggered, and you can get the respective tapped toolbar item as an argument as shown in the following code snippet.
+Whenever you tap the toolbar menu item, the `ToolbarItemSelected` event will be triggered, and you'll get the respective tapped toolbar item as an argument as shown in the following code sample.

-Default toolbar item action can be restricted by setting `e.cancel` to `true`.
+The default toolbar item action can be restricted by setting the `e.cancel` to `true`.

 {% tabs %}